Georg Kössler

-Georg Kössler (born 21 December 1984) is a German politician currently serving as Member of the Abgeordnetenhaus of Berlin since the 2016 election as a statewide member representing Alliance 90/The Greens.
+Georg Kössler (born 21 December 1984) is Political Director of Greenpeace Germany.
+Until 2021, he served as Member of the Abgeordnetenhaus of Berlin since the 2016 election as a statewide member representing Alliance 90/The Greens and the district Berlin-Neukölln 3.

 Personal life and education

 Tomiak was born in Berlin and grew up in Köpenick.
 He completed his secondary education at the Alexander-von-Humboldt-Gymnasium.
 He then studied political science at University of Erlangen-Nuremberg and completed his diploma at the Free University of Berlin.
 From 2011-2012 he was a Research Fellow at the Heinrich Böll Foundation.

 Career

 At the 2016 election Kössler contested the Neukölln 3 constituency for The Greens and received 21.7% of the vote but was defeated by Joschka Langenbrinck of the SPD.
 He was, however, elected as a statewide list member.

 Kössler is especially involved in climate and environmental activism and is a keen cyclist.
 He serves as the Green group spokesperson for Climate and Environmental Protection and Club Culture.

 Kössler is the Spokesperson for the Greens Federal Energy Working Group, a role he has served in since 2012.